High Blood Pressure

 High blood pressure, or hypertension, affects almost 65 million people in the U.S. Older people are at higher risk, as are those who smoke, carry extra pounds, and drink heavily.
 It's important to get your blood pressure checked regularly because people with the disease don't always have clear symptoms.

-Secondary hypertension is the direct result of another underlying health condition or a drug side effect.
+Secondary hypertension is the direct result of another underlying health condition, or can be the side effect of a drug.
 It often develops suddenly, and it sometimes causes higher blood pressure than does primary hypertension.
-Secondary hypertension accounts for the remaining five to 10 percent of high blood pressure cases in adults as well as most cases in children under ten years old.
+Secondary hypertension accounts for 2 to 10 percent of high blood pressure cases, as well as most cases in preadolescent children.
 Secondary hypertension is broken down further into a number of types: